In most cases,

 true, more verbose messaging will be printed in the build script.

 arrow::install_arrow(verbose = TRUE)sets this.
-This variable also is needed if you’re modifying C++ code in the package: see “Editing C++ code” in the README.
+This variable also is needed if you’re modifying C++ code in the package: see the developer guide vignette.

 LIBARROW_DEBUG_DIR: If the C++ library building from source fails (